python/cpython/Doc/library/pyclbr.rst

 Class Objects
 -------------

-The :class:`Class` objects used as values in the dictionary returned by :func:`readmodule` and :func:`readmodule_ex` provide the following extra data members:
+:class:`Class` is a subclass of :class:`Object` whose objects are used as values in the dictionary returned by :func:`readmodule` and :func:`readmodule_ex`.
+In addition to the attributes from :class:`Object`, :class:`Class` objects also provide the following attributes:

 .. attribute:: Class.super